 - Hiring, managing, and developing the junior administrative team.

 - Scheduling appointments.

-- Associate’s or bachelor’s degree in related field.
+- Associate’s or bachelor’s degree in a related field.

-- Prior experience as a receptionist or in related field.
+- Prior experience as a receptionist or in a related field.

 - Excellent written and verbal communication skills.